pshima/consul-snapshot/README.md

 - AWS_ACCESS_KEY_ID (the access key id used to access the bucket)
 - AWS_SECRET_ACCESS_KEY (the secret key used to access the bucket)
 - BACKUPINTERVAL (how often you want the backup to run in seconds)
+- CRYPTO_PASSWORD (sets a password for encrypting and decrypting backups)
+- SNAPSHOT_TMP_DIR (sets the directory for temporary files, defaults to "/tmp")

 And through the consul api there are several options available (https://github.com/hashicorp/consul/blob/master/api/api.go#L126)